 UC Davis Comprehensive Cancer Center University of California at Davis Sacramento, California

-The University of California Davis Cancer Center (UCDCC) was founded in 1991 and received its NCI designation in 2002.
-In 2011, it attained comprehensive status.
-The Center is a program of the UC Davis School of Medicine and Medical Center.
-Members of the Center include scientists and physicians drawn from UC Davis schools and colleges, including the School of Medicine, the School of Veterinary Medicine, the College of Agricultural and Environmental Sciences, the College of Biological Sciences, the College of Engineering, and the Lawrence Livermore National Laboratory (LLNL).
+The University of California Comprehensive Davis Cancer Center (UCDCCC) was founded in 1991 and received its NCI designation in 2002.
+In 2012, it attained comprehensive status.
+The Center is part of the UC Davis Health System.
+Center members include scientists and physicians drawn from UC Davis School of Medicine, School of Veterinary Medicine, College of Agricultural and Environmental Sciences, College of Biological Sciences, College of Engineering, and the Lawrence Livermore National Laboratory (LLNL).

-Patients are treated by multidisciplinary teams of surgical, medical, and radiation oncologists, among other specialists.
-Supportive care specialists include genetic counselors, nutritionists, and social workers.
+Patients at UCDCCC are treated by multidisciplinary teams of surgical, medical, radiation oncologists, pain medicine specialists, among others.
+Supportive care specialists include genetic counselors, nutritionists and social workers.
 The Center’s comprehensive medical care for cancer patients is supported by experts in all medical disciplines.
-Treatment programs of note include prostate and bladder cancers, head and neck cancer, surgical intervention for pancreatic cancer, experimental therapies for lung cancers, pediatric cancers, and treatment of leukemia and lymphomas.
+Treatment programs of note include prostate and bladder cancers, head and neck cancer, surgical intervention for pancreatic cancer, experimental therapies for lung cancers, pediatric cancers and treatment of leukemia and lymphomas.

 * This profile was provided by the University of California Davis Comprehensive Cancer Center.